DOES THIS SOUND LIKE YOU?

 Yes.
 This programme is not suitable for anyone with an active eating disorder, as I am unable to provide the intensive individual support and medical expertise required.
 Please refer to the disclaimer at the bottom of this page for more information.

 How long will I have access to the Programme materials for?

 The programme is entirely self-paced.
-When you join you will be given a list of the modules and a suggested time frame for following the Programme (6 months is recommend), as well as monthly review emails, where we'll focus one particular module for that month.
+When you join you will be given a list of the modules and a suggested time frame for following the Programme (6 months is recommended), as well as monthly review emails, where we'll focus one particular module for that month.
 You'll have instant access to all of the content as soon as you join and you will be able to pick and choose which ones you take and which in which order you work through them.
 You'll have unlimited access to the materials for as long as you need.

 Is VAT included in the price?

 Yes, where geographically applicable, VAT at the current UK rate has been included in the price.
 The price shown is what you will pay if you are UK based.
 If the price changes on the checkout page, it’s because the rate of VAT for the country you are purchasing from has been automatically applied instead.

 By enrolling on this Programme you acknowledge and agree to the following.

 This programme is not appropriate for people with active eating disorders; if you are suffering from an eating disorder, or have suffered from one in the past please seek professional advice from your GP instead.

 Although this course is intended to help heal your relationship with food and eating, for some it may be triggering for anyone who has a underlying eating disorder.